Magnetization density distribution of Sr$_2$IrO$_4$: Deviation from a local $j_\text{eff}=1/2$ picture

-To confirm the symmetry found by MEM, multipole expansion model was perfomed for an alternative refinement of the WFM density.
-It is composed of radial and angular parts: Slater-type radial wave functions and real spherical harmonic density functions~(see Supplementary section 5).
+To confirm the symmetry found by MEM, multipole expansion was performed for an alternative refinement of the WFM density~\cite{hansen1978,coppens1997}.
+It is composed of radial and angular parts: Slater-type radial wave functions and real spherical harmonic density functions~\cite{suppall}.
 In Fig.~\ref{fig:magden}e-h, the magnetization density distribution with the best refinement is shown.
 The main positive magnetization density lobes located between the local $x$- and $y$-axis appear clearly, which corresponds to the $d_{xy}$ symmetry.
-Therefore, the multipole expansion model fully confirms the $d_{xy}$ symmetry fround by MEM.
-Further, between the positive lobes, negative density lobes occurs as well which are more pronounced in the multipole refinement than in the MEM results.
-They are about 60\% of positive ones and surprisingly have $d_{x^2-y^2}$ symmetry, requiring an admixing of the $e_g$ orbital to the ground state.
-A benefit of the multipole method is to determine the contribution of each $d$-orbital to the magnetization.
+Therefore, the multipole expansion model fully confirms the $d_{xy}$ symmetry found by MEM.
+A benefit of the multipole method is to determine the contribution of all five $d$-orbitals to the magnetization.
 Using the orbital-multipole relations~\cite{coppens1997}, the magnetic moments on each orbitals were obtained as: $+0.48$, $-0.051$, $-0.035$ and $-0.314\mu_\text{B}$/Ir for $d_{xy}$, $d_{yz/xz}$, $d_{z^2}$ and $d_{x^2-y^2}$, respectively.
-Thus a positive $d_{xy}$ and to a lesser extent a negative $d_{x^2-y^2}$ orbital are dominant in the refinement, while the $d_{yz/xz}$ orbitals are barely populated.
+Thus a positive $d_{xy}$ and to a lesser extent a negative $d_{x^2-y^2}$ orbital are dominant in the refinement (the latter effect is minor in the MEM method), while the $d_{yz/xz}$ orbitals are barely populated.
+Interestingly, the admixture of $d_{x^2-y^2}$ character to the \jeffHalf orbital also has been found in first principles simulations~\cite{martins2017}.

 It is obvious that the refinement of multipoles with a single radial exponent cannot fit the widely delocalized density.
 Therefore, we introduce in the refinement a second radial exponent to describe the delocalized Ir density.
-Such a model shows a considerably better agreement factor ($R_w\sim0.09$) compared to the model with a single radial exponent ($R_w\sim0.20$) (see Supplementary section 5).
+Such a model shows a considerably better agreement factor ($R_w\sim0.09$) compared to the model with a single radial exponent ($R_w\sim0.18$) (see Supplemental section V\cite{suppall}).
 It confirms the anomalously large spatial extent of the magnetization density of Ir found by the MEM analysis.
-Further, we have also examined a model with magnetic density at the O1 and O2 sites, but contrary to expectations, no evidence for the existence of the oxygen moment was found.
+To appreciate the relevance of the obtained magnetization maps, we calculate the magnetic structure factors from the optimized MEM and multipoles results.
+By plotting them along with the measured ones in Fig.~\ref{fig:formfactor}c (for MEM) and Fig.~\ref{fig:formfactor}d (for multipoles), one sees that the calculated densities with MEM reproduce better the experimental data.